leeclemens/ImageRoller/README.rst

 ----------

 Fork the repo
-Preferably create a new branch
+Preferably create a new feature branch
-Make your edits
+Make your edits and push to your forked repo
-Push via a Pull Request here on github
-* Please be sure all tests pass before creating a Pull Request
+Create a Pull Request